maurosampietro/UltraMapper.CommandLine/README.md

           }
           public BankAccountInfo BankAccount { get; set; }
       }

+You can set multiple properties with a single commandline just by separating each command with a whitespace like this:
+    --name "John Smith" --age 26 --ismarried --bankaccount (aa5500001123 1500,50)

-You can set the previous properties like this:
+You can also set individual properties like this:
     --name "John Smith"
     --age 26
     --ismarried
     --bankaccount (aa5500001123 1500,50)

-You can set multiple properties with a single commandline just by separating each command with a whitespace like this:
-    --name "John Smith" --age 26 --ismarried --bankaccount (aa5500001123 1500,50)
+### Bool properties

+Bool propeties are special: if you want to set a boolean property to 'true', you can omit to write 'true' as value

+example:

+    --isMarried true

+is equivalent to

+    --isMarried

 ## Method call

 While other commandline parser libraries only allow you to set properties (and thus force you to set up fake flags